Richard Thompson, 2007

 Here, the sheer absurdity of the roles played by these drunkards in no way prevents us from feeling compassion, perhaps even affinity.
 Which of us is above such pretence when normal rules of everyday communication are suspended, or we feel the world collapsing around us?
 Do we not often reflect that our culture is suspended on the edge of an abyss?

 With “We Sing Hallelujah”, a jolly, “come-all-you” tune complete with crumhorn might seem to set the tone, especially given the “Hallelujah” in the title – which can be used, according to most English dictionaries, to “express praise or thanks to God” or else to “express relief, welcome, or gratitude”.
 Although the song’s sound might be uplifting, the lyrics undermine all notions of a benign God or universe.
 The irony runs deep, and it refuses to let go.
 Life is a sad and sorry affair.
 Richard Thompson’s vocal is down to earth; life is all deception and misery.
-Hardy would have certainly understood and appreciated the sentiment – though he would at least take pleasure in the rural folk format.
+Hardy would have certainly understood and appreciated the sentiment – and he would, of course, have taken pleasure in the rural folk format.

 “Man” here is likened to, in turn, a “rusty wheel / On a rusty cart”, a “briar” which “covers himself in thorns”, and a “three string fiddle” which serves no purpose unless “somebody scrapes on the bow.”
 So far, so vulnerable – but the devastating judgements on “man” go further: “He laughs like a clown when his fortune’s down / And his clothes are ragged and torn.”
 Ultimately, as Philip Larkin reminds us in a volume of poetry published the same year as the album’s release: “Man hands on misery to man.”
 Or, as Richard sings here: “A man is like his father – / Wishes he never was born. / He longs for the time when the clocks will chime, / And he’s dead for evermore.”